Mexico: Tacos, Beach Clean Ups and not so Zero Waste…

 So we finally arrived in Mexico 3 weeks ago.
 First week we explored Mexico City, stayed two nights in Cancun and now since two weeks we are in Playa Del Carmen.
-It is a very touristic town, but we are enjoying good internet;), the heat, the tropical rain.
+It is a touristic town, but we could get around with english easily, are enjoying good internet (for work) ;), the heat, the tropical rain.
 Eating yummy tacos and drinking fresh delicious juices.
 Meeting a lot of friendly and likeminded people.
 Doing Beach Clean Ups and watching pelicans who are diving for fish.

 So let’s talk some trash: